-- BBC Radio 4 Extra, BBC Radio 4 Extra
+- BBC Radio 4 Extra, BBC Radio 2, BBC Radio 4

 - 75 (9 series), plus 1 documentary

 - Mark Watson and Patrick Kielty

-- Lianne Coop, Tilusha Ghelani, Luke Doran and Adnan Ahmed
+- Lianne Coop, Tilusha Ghelani, Luke Doran, Adnan Ahmed and Suzy Grant

 The BBC New Comedy Awards first started in 1995 and ran to 2015, kickstarting the careers of many top UK comics.
 Past winners and finalists include Rhod Gilbert, Josie Long, Peter Kay, Angela Barnes, Alan Carr, Nina Conti, Lee Mack, Sarah Millican and Russell Howard.